SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost for Nonconvex Composite Optimization

 \subsection{Prox-SpiderBoost and Oracle Complexity}

 To generalize to composite optimization, SpiderBoost admits a natural extension Prox-SpiderBoost, whereas SPIDER encounters challenges.
 The main reason is because SpiderBoost admits a constant stepsize and its convergence guarantee does not have any restriction on the per-iteration increment of the variable.
-However, the convergence of SPIDER requires the per-iteration increment of the variable to be at the $\epsilon$-level, which is quite challenging to satisfy under the nonlinear proximal operator in composite optimization.
-For example, one way to guarantee per-iteration condition is to add such a condition to the proximal map, which consequently complicates the computation of proximity, because the proximity of many major regularizers no longer has analytical forms under such an additional constraint.
-Another possible approach is to further normalize the progress direction suggested by the proximity of the current variable to satisfy the per-iteration condition, but such an update becomes problematic since it loses the property of being a minimizer of the proximal mapping.
-Moreover, the conservative stepsize slows down the convergence.
-In contrast, SpiderBoost does not require such a restriction in convergence guarantee, and hence comes with flexible extendability to nonconvex composite optimization.
+However, the convergence of SPIDER requires the per-iteration increment of the variable to be at the $\epsilon$-level, which is challenging to satisfy under the nonlinear proximal operator in composite optimization.

 The detailed steps of Prox-SpiderBoost (which generalizes SpiderBoost to composite optimization objectives) are described in \Cref{alg:Proximal_SPIDER+}.
-Compared to SpiderBoost that uses a gradient step for smooth optimization, Prox-SpiderBoost updates the variable via a proximal gradient step to handle the possible non-smoothness in composite optimization.
+In particular, Prox-SpiderBoost updates the variable via a proximal gradient step to handle the possible nonsmoothness in composite optimization.

-Next, we characterize the oracle complexity of Prox-SpiderBoost for achieving the generalized $\epsilon$-first-order stationary condition.
+We next characterize the oracle complexity of Prox-SpiderBoost for achieving the generalized $\epsilon$-first-order stationary condition.